xplshn/Handyscripts/README.md

 > /usr/bin/cargo
 > ```
 - [**pelf**<img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/bash/bash-original.svg" width="30" height="30">](https://github.com/xplshn/Handyscripts/blob/main/pelf) **➼** PELF or rather, portable elf is a utility that creates a bundle of a dynamic binary, it takes a binary and budles its dependencies into a single, executable file.
 > - It needs tar, base64, tail and other commands.
-It might use non POSIX features from the coreutils.
+It is POSIX2008 compatible.
+It has proven to work on Alpine and .blobs generated across other systems work too (There might be some exceptions due to ABI differences.).
 > ```sh
 > $ pelf $(which chocolate-doom) ./chocolate-doom.blob # The name can not be set arbitrarily.
 > $ ./chocolate-doom.blob